-It’s a particularly tragic fate for a city that not long ago was admired as one of Mexico’s cradles of contemporary arts.
+It’s a particularly tragic fate for a city that was admired as one of Mexico’s cradles of contemporary arts not long ago.
 El Maestro, the world-renowned painter Francisco Toledo, was born here and spent his later life building Casa de la Cultura and contributing to the city’s reputation as a cultural fountainhead.
-It was in the markets and plazas of Juchitán that Frida Kahlo became inspired by the “traje Tehuana,” from which she modeled her iconic style.
+It was in the markets and plazas of Juchitán that Frida Kahlo became inspired by the “traje Tehuana” clothing, upon which she modeled her iconic style.
 Internationally-acclaimed photographer Graciela Iturbide spent much of the 1980s here at the invitation of Toledo, while working on Juchitán de las Mujeres, an ethnographic photo essay that triggered a wave of feminism across Mexico.
-Victor Terán has credited his “entrance to the world of poetry” to Macario Matus, the poet and local luminary who groomed a generation of Zapotec artists, writers and musicians at Casa de la Cultura.
+Victor Terán has credited his “entrance to the world of poetry” to Macario Matus, the poet and local luminary who groomed a generation of Zapotec artists, writers, and musicians at Casa de la Cultura.

 God of Dreams

 that some bearded white men